africanobyamugisha/Brucellosis_Analysis/README.md

 # Brucellosis Prevalence Analysis 🐄🐐🐑

 Ilcome to the Brucellosis Prevalence Analysis repository!
 This analysis provides valuable insights into the prevalence of Brucellosis in different livestock species, including Bovine 🐄, Caprine 🐐, and Ovine 🐑, in various districts 🏘️.
-I utilize a set of poIrful data analysis tools and packages to explore the distribution of this disease, uncover variations among species and districts, and unveil correlations betIen their prevalence.
+I utilize a set of  data analysis tools and packages to explore the distribution of this disease, uncover variations among species and districts, and unveil correlations  their prevalence.

 - [VIEW ANALYSIS HERE](https://africanobyamugisha.github.io/Brucellosis_Analysis/)
 <img src="https://github.com/africanobyamugisha/Brucellosis_Analysis/assets/86195656/c9d3d6ff-8a3f-4a87-b857-e239118b4756" width=50% height=50%>